Mercedes-Benz G-Class: Military operators

 A total of 1,159 vehicles have been ordered by the Canadian Army beginning in late 2003.
 Canada purchased three variants including: with Gun turret; non turreted; and military police.
 These vehicles are utilised by both Regular and Reserve units.
-Users include the Queen's York Rangers, a reserve light reconnaissance unit of the Royal Canadian Armoured Corps.
 An armoured kit can be fitted (or removed) in 8 hours by three soldiers.
 Their light armour has been criticised for leading to loss of life in Afghanistan, however it is considerably better than the Iltis predecessor.
+The CAF settled on a replacement called the Textron tactical armoured patrol vehicle (TAPV) in 2012.
 For the most exposed missions in Afghanistan 75 RG-31 Nyalas built by BAE Land Systems OMC, South Africa were used.